deadbits/vector-embedding-api/README.md

 # vector-embedding-api
-Flask server that allows users to generate text embeddings using OpenAI's "text-embedding-ada-002" model or the Sentence Transformers library.
-Text embeddings are dense vector representations of textual data that capture semantic information, making them useful for various natural language processing tasks.
+Flask API server for generating text embeddings using OpenAI's "text-embedding-ada-002" model or the Sentence Transformers library.

 ## Features 🎯
 * POST endpoint access to text embedding models